gwdistsys18/gwdistsys18.github.io/learn/project.md

 ---

 If you do a **Final project** you should:
   - Pick a a project that involves a substantial programming component and include a measurement/cost study.
-For example, you might build a simple web / database application spread across several AWS services, and then evaluate its performance with different EC2 instance types.
+Your project can either be a mini "startup" e.g., build an interesting tool or website, or it can be a "research" project.
+See examples below.
   - Final projects can be completed in groups with 1-4 members. *It is recommended that research projects be performed in groups, unless you are a PhD student already active on a related research project.*
   - You must post a description of your project plan to Piazza for professor approval by **Friday November 2nd before class.** If you plan to do a final project you are encouraged to meet with the professor in advance.
   - If you do your project in a team, then you must include a writeup in your readme of which student was responsible for each part of the project.